 Hyderabad has a long and diverse history.
 It has its ancient balancing rocks from the Deccan Trap – still its oldest residents.
 It has been a place of tribal inhabitancy, you can see their presence in the names of the localities.
-Hyderabad has been home to richest in the world.
-It is now home to IT industry and some of the most valuable sportspersons of India.
-There are several Museums in Hyderabad for you to visit and spend some quality time.
+The city has been home to the richest in the world.
+It is now home to the IT industry and some of the most valuable sportspersons in India.
+There are several Museums in Hyderabad for you to visit and spend some quality time with.

 Museums in Hyderabad to Explore

-Museums in Hyderabad take you through the journey of ancient and modern Hyderabad.
-Explore them whenever you visit Hyderabad.
+Museums in Hyderabad take you through the journey of ancient and modern eras of the city.
+Explore them whenever you visit the city.
 Get to know the city better.

-Salarjung museum is the most well-known museum in Hyderabad.
+Salarjung Museum is the most well-known museum in the city.
 It stands elegantly on the banks of Musi River in pristine white colors like the open wings of a bird.
 It is difficult to believe that all this was the collection of a single man – Salarjung.
-This is one of the few buildings that was built to house a museum like National Museum in Delhi.
+This is one of the few buildings that was built to house a museum like the National Museum in Delhi.

-A veiled Rebecca in stone, a talking clock, and some delightful paintings are the pride possession of Salarjung Museum.
-Salarjung Museum has to be the first must-visit museums in Hyderabad for any traveler or museum lover.
+A veiled Rebecca in stone, a talking clock, and some delightful paintings are the pride possessions of the Salarjung Museum.
+It has to be the first must-visit museum in Hyderabad for any traveler or museum lover.

-Sudha Car Museum is my most favorite museum in Hyderabad.
+Sudha Car Museum is my favorite museum in Hyderabad.
 It celebrates creativity and innovation.
 It also tells you what one person with a passion can achieve.
-You would love the cars in various shapes and sizes.
-Who can think of a car as a cricket bat, or a toilet commode or a Nikon Camera?
+You would love cars in various shapes and sizes displayed here.
+Who can think of a car as a cricket bat, a toilet commode, or a Nikon Camera?

-I call it the most whacky, most innovative museum of India.
+I call it the whacky, the most innovative museum in India.